How to write a business proposal that wins clients

 Business proposals fall into two main categories based on how they're initiated:

-- Solicited proposals: Requested by potential clients through requests for proposals (RFPs)
+- Solicited proposals: Respond to a client's formal request for proposals (RFPs)

-- Unsolicited proposals: Sent proactively to prospects without a formal request
+- Unsolicited proposals: Reach prospects proactively without a formal request

 Solicited proposals give you clear criteria and client information upfront.
 Unsolicited proposals work like cold pitches to attract new business opportunities.